26 Nov Blepharitis and Demodex

 How can eyelid hygiene help?

 A regular routine of eye hygiene is essential in the treatment of blepharitis as it tends to recur and rarely disappears completely.
 It is important that you clean your eyelids every day, whether or not you are experiencing symptoms.
 It should be considered part of a daily routine, like brushing your teeth.
 Daily hygiene helps prevent the build-up of oils and crusted matter around the eyelid and lash area.
-The use of a specialised cleanser or wipes for daily hygiene such as Ocusoft Plus is recommended.
+The use of a specialised cleanser or wipes for daily hygiene such as Blephademodex as above, Optase TTO Lid Wipes or Gel or Ocusoft Plus are all recommended.

 The massaging action of cleansing greatly helps, as does the application of hot masks and compresses to help with the clogged or malfunctioning eyelid glands.